Methodology notePPPNYield

 • Drink packages, excursions, or other add-ons

-• Solo traveler supplements
+• Solo-traveler supplements

 For investment analysis, this is a feature: PPPN isolates the pricing signal from ancillary revenue, which operators report separately in earnings.